khots/wustl-common-package/README.md

 The Wustl Common Package is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about the caTissue Keyword Search in the following links:
+You will find more details about the Wustl Common Package in the following links:
  * [Community Wiki] (https://wiki.nci.nih.gov/x/uJT9AQ)
  * [caTissue Tools Home Page] (https://wiki.nci.nih.gov/x/uIH_Ag)
  * [Issue Tracker] (https://bugzilla.wustl.edu/bugzilla/)